essenceofinsrana/essenceofinsrana.github.io/README.md

  - Upon display width <600px, counter and open lightbox buttons together shift below carousel dots and pause button
  - Preload next/previous images
  - Large touch-areas for controls
+ - Swipe navigation for touch displays
+ - Clicking on left or right iamges results in same action as clicking the left and right arrows
 ### Lightbox
  - Click any carousel image to open a full-screen lightbox
  - Darkened background overlay